All Episodes

 Here we go.

-October 11th, which would have been uh yesterday.
+October 11th, which would have been yesterday.

-This is by Carrie Boodoff Brown.
+This is by Carrie Budolf Brown.

-And the headline poll, women see Obama failure.
+And the headline poll, Women See Obama Failure.

 A majority of women, however, see it as a failure.

-The findings point to the divide this year between Washington and the electorate, which has yet to give Obama much credit for his string of legislative victories.
+According to a new poll conducted by Kellyanne Conway for the Kitchen Cabinet, a conservative women's group, the findings point to the divide this year between Washington and the electorate, which has yet to give Obama much credit for his string of legislative victories.

 You know, that sentence is really enlightening.